spatie/package-sync/README.md

 > Make sure to quote the yaml value if you use the `{{__dirname}}` placeholder to ensure valid YAML.

+To configure the github user/organization name packages are pulled from, set the `config.packages.vendor` key.

 See the configuration file comments for more information on the various options.

 ## Analyzing packages